saktheeswaranswan/Project-sujith-final-phase-child-borewell-rescue-all-details-Research-Formula-difficulty-in-rescue/README.md

 # penalty from court to unclosede borewell and home industry and whom so ever it may concern

-# multiple dangers like childabuse ,kidnappingand all prevention by parent monitoring in camera and displine by religion or science both common to ethics
+# multiple dangers like snake bite ,dog bite ,wild animals  childabuse ,kidnapping and all prevention by parent monitoring in camera and displine by religion or science both common to ethics

 # if any problem staement or future can be included